-On Tuesday, Robert Edward Auctions announced it had sold a 1914 Baltimore News Babe Ruth card for $575,000 to a private collector.
+In August 2012, Robert Edward Auctions announced it had sold a 1914 Baltimore News Babe Ruth card for $575,000 to a private collector.
 Ruth cards have steadily increased in value over time with some of his earliest and highest graded examples showing explosive growth.
-The Babe is still the king of vintage cardboard, but are there any vintage Babe Ruth cards issued during his playing days that the average collector can afford?
+The Babe is still the king of vintage cardboard, but are there any cheap Babe Ruth cards issued during his playing days that the average collector can afford?

-We found several recent eBay sales that might pique the interest of those looking to add to their collection of oldies but goodies or those looking for a trickle down investment possibility.
+We believe there are several different cards that might pique the interest of those looking to add to their collection of oldies but goodies or those looking for a trickle down investment possibility.

 1935 Goudey 4-in-1: No, it’s not an individual Ruth card, per se, but it represents an important time in his career and it’s from a well-known maker of cards.
 Goudey Gum had produced several Ruths in 1933 and ’34.
 In ’35, they tried the four-in-one concept that has the Babe sharing space with Rabbit Maranville and two other players of the era.

 It’s much less expensive than its earlier Goudey brethren.
-A PSA 6 sold via eBay on August 6 for $1,125.
-A PSA 4 could have been had for $586 on the same day while a PSA 3 sold this summer looks like a tremendous bargain at $421.
+A PSA 6 sold via eBay for $1,125.
+A PSA 4 could have been had for $586 while a PSA 3 looks like a tremendous bargain at $421.
 By contrast, the various Ruth cards issued with the ’33 Goudey set in the same PSA 3 grade, usually sell for $1500-2500.

 1934 Goudey R309-1: How many kids sent in their Goudey wrappers to acquire one of the four cards in the R309-1 premium set?
 Not nearly as many as pulled the regular Goudey cards from packs, that’s for sure.